a group or class of persons enjoying superior status

 conceal or hide

-a covering (usually of cloth) that serves as a roof to shelter an area from the weather
+a covering that shelters an area from the weather

 Note the symbolic connection between this word and the title of the book.